Audio Version [click the globe to change language]

 - selling your product on Amazon as a private label seller

-But first, let’s look at what Amazon thinks about all this…
+But before we dive into those 3 points, let’s look at what Amazon thinks about all this…

 And here’s the thing…

 A lot of the sellers in the Amazon marketplace are not big brick-and-mortar brands.
 They’re private label sellers – everyday people like you and I!

 And this matters because…

 Amazon are very aware that a large chunk of their revenue comes from private label sellers.

 Amazon wants you to sell in their marketplace.
 They actively encourage people to join and sell products, and they showcase great success stories from Amazon sellers on their website.

 Ok, so let’s get back to the 3 steps: